-For our purposes, we assume further that $m > m_t+m_r \Leftrightarrow b \geq 2$ and the case $m = m_r+m_t \Leftrightarrow b = 1$ can be dealt with by a limiting procedure.
-Actually, our formula for the ergodic capacity derived below is valid for real $a > 0, b > 1$ and we can consider its limit as $b \rightarrow 1$.
+In this paper, we assume further that $m > t+r \Leftrightarrow b \geq 2$ and the case $m = r+t \Leftrightarrow b = 1$ can be dealt with by a limiting procedure.
+Actually, our formula for the ergodic capacity derived below is valid for real $a > 0, b > 1$, and we can consider its limit as $b \rightarrow 1$.
 However, for ease of reading, we postpone the details of the computations relative to this limiting procedure to a future forthcoming paper.

-Now, recall that the random matrix $\textbf{H}^\dag\textbf{H}$ has the Jacobi distribution and that its ordered eigenvalues have the joint density given by \eqref{eq:tmpconc} with parameters $a=m_r-m_t+1,~b=m-m_t-m_r+1$.
-Using \eqref{eq:tmpconc}, the channel ergodic capacity \eqref{EC_DFS} is written explicitly as
+Now, recall that the random matrix $\textbf{H}^\dag\textbf{H}$ has the Jacobi distribution, then its ordered eigenvalues have the joint density given by \eqref{eq:tmpconc} with parameters $a=r-t+1$ and $b=m-t-r+1$.
+Using \eqref{eq:tmpconc}, we can explicitly express the ergodic capacity \eqref{EC_DFS} as

 A major step towards our main result is the following proposition. \begin{prop} For any $\rho \in (0,1)$,